Modules¶

 Response rate limiting (RRL) is a method to combat DNS reflection amplification attacks.
 These attacks rely on the fact that the source address of a UDP query can be forged, and without a worldwide deployment of BCP38, such a forgery cannot be prevented.
 An attacker can use a DNS server (or multiple servers) as an amplification source to flood a victim with a large number of unsolicited DNS responses.
 RRL lowers the amplification factor of these attacks by sending some responses as truncated or by dropping them altogether.

 This module can also help protect the server from excessive utilization by limiting incoming packets (including handshakes) based on consumed time.
 If a packet is time rate limited, it's dropped.
-This function works with all supported non-UDP transport protocols and cannot be configured per zone.
+This function works with all supported non-UDP transport protocols (TCP, TLS, and QUIC) and cannot be configured per zone.

 Note